romain-warnan/missing-albums/README.md

 ## Options

- - `-l`, `--artist-list` — File that contains a list of artists names you are interrested in.
+ - `-f`, `--artists-file` — Path to a file that contains a list of artists names you are interrested in.
 One artist name per line.
- Example: `--artist-list /home/name/artists.txt`
+ Example: `--artists-file /home/user/artists.txt`

  - `-a`, `--artists` — Comma separated list of artists names you are interrested in.
  Example: `--artists "Amon Amarth,Bjork"`